sbcshop/PiCoder-Software/documents/readme.md

 Use case:
 ```
+# import required module from library
+from picoder import BUTTON

  # interested to Check status of any Button, let say I want to check for BT1
 button1 = BUTTON(1)   # create class instance, by passing Button number
 value = button1.read()   # call function to read button state and store in variable